personas

 So what do we do about it?

-Having said that, through my work I have come to see that personality itself is malleable and change is possible when the unhealed experiences, programmed beliefs and subconscious patterns are integrated and resolved.
-When that happens the personality can transform completely.
-Keeping an open heart towards other peoples triggered, angry or reactive parts too allows us to not take their behavior personally.
-Ask yourself, what must they have lived through to be showing up this way?
-It is a reminder that we are all unique human beings with our own history.
+In my work I have come to see that personality itself is malleable and change is possible when the unhealed experiences, programmed beliefs and subconscious patterns are integrated and resolved.
+When that happens, personalities transform organically.

 We all have aspects of ourselves that we can be more open and playful with - especially the ones we don’t like!
+It helps to remember that change is natural.
 As the kids say “It’s not that deep!”

 Finally, go easy.
 I ask all my clients now to sign a friendliness clause committing to take responsibility and be friendly towards themselves.
-It will likely not always feel possible and it may not be easy to do, so making a conscious commitment to it helps.
+It will not always feel possible or easy to do, so making a conscious commitment to it helps.
 It also makes it easier to re-commit to friendliness when fault-finding and negative projections rear their heads again.
 We’re human.

 “People thrive in a climate of 100% accountability, where nobody blames or claims victim status.
 100% responsibility is the shift from ‘I was wronged’ to ‘I take full responsibility for events occurring the way they did’.
 From this empowered position, problems can be solved quickly, because time and energy are not squandered in a fruitless attempt to find fault.”